What Remains Unratified

 Why This Matters Now

-AI-driven economic transformation creates winners and losers faster than any previous technology.
+AI-driven economic transformation creates winners and losers faster than almost any previous technology.
 The resulting bifurcation — between those who benefit from AI and those who do not — maps directly onto the rights the ICESCR protects.

 Without a binding legal framework for economic, social, and cultural rights, the U.S. has no structural mechanism to ensure AI's benefits reach everyone.

 Our sister project, the Human Rights Observatory, tracks how the tech community discusses these rights in real time — every Hacker News story evaluated against the Universal Declaration.
+An ethical AI showcase: full methodology transparency, zero tracking, open source.

 Explore